wmde/Time/README.md

 Library containing value objects to represent temporal information, parsers to turn user input into such value objects, and formatters to turn them back into user consumable representations.

+It is part of the [DataValues set of libraries](https://github.com/DataValues).

 [![Build Status](https://secure.travis-ci.org/DataValues/Time.png?branch=master)](http://travis-ci.org/DataValues/Time)

 On [Packagist](https://packagist.org/packages/data-values/time):